Hands-on Gear Review

 Best Uses: Hiking, backpacking and camping

-This headlamp delivers exceptional battery life and close proximity beam quality in a compact package.
-It represents a nice progression the Tikka line, one of the first compact LED headlamps, that has been steadily improving for over a decade.
+The XP 2 delivers a great close proximity beam quality in a compact package.
+It represents a nice progression for the Tikka line, one of the first compact LED headlamps, that has been steadily improving for over a decade.
 As exceptional as it is, it now faces tough competition.
 The Black Diamond Spot scored higher for trail finding and brightness and costs $15 less.
+The Coast HL7 has a much more powerful beam with better beam control for $20 less.

 Compare top rated competitors side-by-side >